AlphaGhostAnalytics/Portfolio/Pro_2/README.md

 - **Does lead time relate to cancellations?** Not built yet.
 I'm planning a lead-time-bucketed breakdown for the Cancellation Rate page.
 - **Which customer types have the highest cancellation rates?** Transient guests, at 0.41, per the "Cancellation Rate by customer type" chart.
 - **How does booking channel affect cancellations?** Bookings through an undefined channel cancel at 0.80, far above any named channel.
 That's the "Cancellation Rate by distribution channel" chart.
 - **How does deposit type relate to cancellations?** Non-refundable deposits cancel at 0.99.
-Honestly the most surprising number in the whole dashboard.
+Honestly, the most surprising number in the whole dashboard.
 - **What is the average length of stay?** About 3.43 nights, from the Average Length of Stay card.
-- **Which room types are booked most frequently?** Not built yet, planned for the Overview page.
+- **Which room types are booked most frequently?** Not built yet; planned for the Overview page.
 - **How does seasonality affect hotel demand?** Partly answered by the yearly trend line.
 Still need a proper month-level view.
 - **What recommendations could help the hotel reduce cancellations and improve revenue?** Not written up yet.
-It'll probably center on the deposit type and distribution channel findings above since those are the two clearest levers I've found.
+It'll probably centre on the deposit type and distribution channel findings above since those are the two clearest levers I've found.

 ## What's next